MhL5/code-editor-animation/README.md

 # Getting started

-As of now, the code is messy, and I have no plans to update it.
-If you are interested in implementing this, I will be happy to help.
+If you need help implementing this, I will be happy to help.
 Just contact me.

 ## Contact